-Beija says that, “when he plays, he is only an extension of his instrument” and “when, animated by his breath, he flies to the paths of pure emotion.”
+When Beija plays, he is no more than an extension of his instrument and it is animated by his breath that he takes off towards the paths of pure emotion.

-Self-taught, he gained acclaim during jam sessions in Utopia, the Parisian temple of blues.
-In 2002, he joined the Men in Blues and gave his first concerts in front of Parisian stages where he met, among others, Jean-Jacques Milteau, Beverly Jo Scott, Jean-Louis Majhun, Basile Leroux.
-Beija opened the 4th International Competition of French Song Theatre of Douai
+In 2002, he joined the Men in Blues and gave his first concerts on the front of the Parisian stages where he met, among others, Jean-Jacques Milteau, Beverly Jo Scott, Jean-Louis Majhun and Basile Leroux.

 In 2003, on the occasion of the Fête de la Musique, he obtained a Master Chorus at the Cabaret Sauvage.

 From 2005, he performed alone and in a quintet throughout France, in Kiwani’s, Lyon’s and Rotary’s.
 In particular, he opened the 4th International Francophone Song Contest at the Douai theatre.